Continuous Cost Reduction

 - Application: when traditional cost cutting measures are exhausted

-- Deliverable: implemented and validated cost reductions
+- Deliverable: implemented improvements and validated cost reductions

-- Impact, US-plant case: -10% material -20% labor -10% utilities -30% warranty
+- Factory case: -10% material, -20% labor, -10% utilities, -30% rework+returns

-- PEOPLEPreference – managers prefer to grow/expand, rather than to cut/reduceMindset – shift of thinking and behavior is not encouraged and supportedInflation – people naturally fill the available time with additional tasks
+- Inflation – people naturally fill the available time with additional tasks

-Avoidance – managers avoid difficult decisions to cut according demand
+- Avoidance – managers avoid difficult decisions to cut according demand

-Priority – cost is out of focus during “good times” and naturally increase
+- Priority – cost is out of focus during “good times” and naturally increase

-Morale – reduction-programs are often avoided as they dampen morale
+- Morale – reduction-programs are often avoided as they dampen morale

-- PROCESSQuality – additional inspection and sorting in an attempt to control quality
+- Quality – additional inspection and sorting in an attempt to control quality

 Cost of Support Activities

-Three drivers determine the cost structure of an organization’s support system – to achieve sustainable cost-reductions, those factors must be considered in sequence:
+Three drivers determine the cost structure of an organization’s support system.
+To achieve sustainable cost reductions, those factors must be considered in sequence:

 - How to match capability to strategic needs and market demands